 Municipal Electric Aggregation

 Following a 2013 referendum, residents allowed the Village of Clarendon Hills to negotiate the purchase price of combined electrical supply on behalf of residents and small businesses enrolled in the Aggregation Program (Program).
 The Village can leverage better pricing by lumping several purchasers together opposed to an individual going to the market on their own.
 Since 2013, the Village has held a competitive bidding process on behalf of participants to find the best electric prices.
-The lowest competitive bidder was awarded a contract for a 12 month period.
-Last year the Village contracted Dynegy Energy.
-Dynegy’s contract expires at the beginning of October, 2018.
+The lowest competitive bidder is awarded a contract for a 12 month period.

-In June of 2018, the Village again held a competitive bid for the Program.
-This year, bidders offered rates very similar to ComEd’s rate.
+In July of 2019, the Village again held a competitive bid for the Program.
+Bidders offered rates very similar to ComEd’s rate.
 It was estimated the lowest competitive bidder would save Program participants around $10.00 over the course of the 12-month contract.
-Due to the eclipsing of alternate suppliers and ComEd’s rates, the Village Board authorized a new program with MC Squared (MC2).
-The new Program will charge participants the same rate as ComEd but all energy consumption will be offset by the purchasing Renewable Energy Credits (RECs).
-By purchasing the RECs to offset consumption, the Village’s new program is 100% green energy.
+Due to the eclipsing of alternate suppliers and ComEd’s rates, the Village Board renewed a new program with MC Squared (MC2).
+The Program charges participants the same rate as ComEd but all energy consumption is offset by the purchasing Renewable Energy Credits (RECs).
+By purchasing the RECs to offset consumption, the Village’s program is 100% green energy.
 The Village also becomes an EPA Green Power Partner Community at no increased cost to residents and businesses.

 Your billing and service will remain the same.
 You will continue to receive a monthly invoice from ComEd.
 For more information, email MC2 at firstname.lastname@example.org or call MC2 at 1-855-745-9989, Monday through Friday, 8:00 AM to 5:00 PM.

 Again, all residents and small businesses will automatically be enrolled unless they: